The Geometry of Adversarial Training in Binary Classification

 \end{proof} Now we can finally state the equivalence of the adversarial training problem \labelcref{eq:baseline_adv} and the variational regularization problem involving the nonlocal perimeter $\Per[\nu]_\eps(\cdot;\mu)$.
 For this we have to choose the measure $\nu$ in the definition of the perimeter \labelcref{eq:perimeter} such that $\rho$ is absolutely continuous with respect to the reference measure $\nu$, written $\rho\ll\nu$. \begin{proposition}[Perimeter-regularized problem] Let $\nu$ be a measure on $\domain$ such that $\rho\ll\nu$.
 Then it holds that

-\end{proposition} \begin{remark} While the first term in \labelcref{eq:adv_perimeter}---which coincide with the one in \labelcref{eq:bayes_class}---forces $A$ to be concentrated on the support of $\rho_1$, the additional regularization term $\Per[\nu]_\eps(A;\mu)$ makes sure that the decision boundary $\partial A$ has sufficient distance to the support of the two measures $\rho_0$ and $\rho_1$. \end{remark} \begin{remark}[Geometric problem] Note that if the measures $\rho_0$ and $\rho_1$ have non-overlapping support, \labelcref{eq:adv_perimeter} can indeed be brought into the form of the geometric problem \labelcref{eq:geometric_problem} which generalizes the problem studied in \cite{chan2005aspects}.
-For this we set $\Omega:=\supp\rho_1$ and assume that $\rho_0(\Omega)=0$.
-Since obviously also $\rho_1(\Omega^c)=0$, the first term in \labelcref{eq:adv_perimeter} equals
+\end{proposition} \begin{remark}[Geometric problem] Note that if the measures $\rho_0$ and $\rho_1$ have non-overlapping support, \labelcref{eq:adv_perimeter} can indeed be brought into the form of the geometric problem \labelcref{eq:geometric_problem} which generalizes the problem studied in \cite{chan2005aspects}.
+For this we \second assume that there exists $\Omega\subseteq\domain$ such that $\supp\rho_1\subseteq\Omega\subseteq(\supp\rho_0)^c$.
+Then \nc the first term in \labelcref{eq:adv_perimeter} equals

 This implies that \labelcref{eq:adv_perimeter} equals the geometric problem

 \end{remark} \begin{proof} Fixing $A\in\B(\domain)$ and taking the infimum over sets $B\in\B(\domain)$ with $A\sim_\nu B$ we get from \cref{prop:adv_risk_per} that